Less than a two hour drive from north of Melbourne (150 km), Bendigo is perfect for a day trip. And even better for an overnight stay.

 For us foodies at Eatability, a trip to Bendigo isn’t complete without a meal at Masons.
 We’ve visited this gem of a restaurant a number of times and have enjoyed every dish we’ve tasted.

 Masons of Bendigo has evolved over the years.
-When we first came, the dishes were a generous mix of bold, rustic flavours with pleasing, surprise tweaks.
+When we first came, the dishes were a generous mix of bold, rustic flavours with pleasing, surprising tweaks.

 A stand-out plate was actually a humble side: a firm, but perfectly yielding, hunk of roasted pumpkin smothered in melted, tangy cheese, scattered with toasted hazelnuts.
 My dinner companions and I still talk longingly about it.